b2io/talks/netjets-user-group/slides.md

 ----

-### But we're not using Flux!
+### "But we're not using Flux!"

 - This is just one way to reduce cognitive overhead
 - Improve the DX on your project when you can

 Note:
 - Over the lifetime of a product, maintenance costs dramatically outweigh initial investment.
-- Do that developer 2 years from now a favor and make it easy to reason about, easy to enhance, easy to fix.
+- Do that developer 2 years from now a favor and make your project easy to reason about, easy to enhance, easy to fix.

 ---